 Cron is a time-based job scheduler utility in Unix-like operating systems.
 It comes in very handy for running automatic backups or other routine tasks.
 It suits perfectly in our case, as we will need to check from time to time if the external public IP changed to update the A Record of our domain accordingly.

 The location of the crontab in your instance does not matter, as we will add the cronjob by using the command line.

 crontab -e and select your favorite editor (if not sure, choose

 nano, as it is the easiest one out there).

 If you choose

 nano, remember that to exit and save the file, you need to press ctrl + x, then y and enter.

 For this tutorial, we are setting the scheduled job to run every 30 minutes.
 You can see that in the variable

-By default, Alibaba Cloud sends you an email whenever there is any record changes.
+By default, Alibaba Cloud emails you whenever there is any record changes.
 So you will be able to keep track of all the automated updates the moment they happen.
 If you want to know more about Alibaba Cloud API, you can visit the official Developer Resources, where you can check all the Alibaba Cloud API references.